-5. Potential Environmental and Social Impacts and Mitigation Measures
+5. Potential environmental and social impacts and mitigation measures

 The proposed RLLP project is a landscape management, livelihood improvement and capacity building project, which will implement various interventions that will have a direct impact on the biophysical and human environment.
 The project is, primarily aimed at enhancing the positive impacts but may have some negative impacts which may occur at different stages of the project cycle (mainly during implementation and operation) due to improper design and implementation.
 The ESMF is prepared to ensure that the implementation of the RLLP will be carried out in an environmentally sound and socially acceptable manner.
-It provides a framework to enable communities (with the help of DAs and woreda experts) screen projects and institutional measures to address adverse environmental and social impacts.
+It provides a framework to enable communities (with the help of DAs and woreda experts) to screen sub projects and take institutional measures to address adverse environmental and social impacts.
 The environmental and social management intervention is intended to maximize positive impacts and ensure sustainability of the project by avoiding, minimizing and/or mitigating the negative impacts through appropriate mitigation measures.